 What Non-Sporting Dogs Are Like

-Non-sporting dogs are again a big group of a bunch of different dog breeds.
-They range from the Finnish Spitz to the Dalmation.
-I feel like this group is one of those groups where no one knew where else to put the dog breeds, so they made the ‘not-the-other-group’ group of dogs.
-How these dogs react to fish is really going to depend on the particular dog breed and even more so, the particular individual dogs personality.
+Non-sporting dogs are, again, a big group of different dog breeds.
+They range from the Finnish Spitz to the Dalmatian.
+This group is one of those groups where no one knew where else to put the dog breeds, so they made the ‘not-the-other-group’ group of dogs.
+How these dogs react to fish will depend on the particular dog breed and, even more so, the particular dog’s personality.

 Some Non-Sporting Dog Breeds

 - Chow Chow

 As mentioned, these dogs need to be looked at breed by breed to determine their ability to co-exist with other pets.
 Some dogs in this group, like the Bulldog, are highly tolerant of other pets.
 Yet others, like the American Eskimo, might only be okay with other dogs, cats, and larger pets but could be a problem when it comes to smaller pets.
 Given the opportunity, these dogs are intelligent and inquisitive, and I wouldn’t put it past one to snag a fish out of a tank.